Giuseppe Nicola Nasini: Biography

 Nasini returned to Florence by 1685.
 During the reign of Cosimo III de' Medici, Nasini and Giuseppe Tonelli were commissioned to fresco an Allegory of the moral and religious virtues of the Medici for the ceiling of the gallery of the Uffizi that overlooks the river Arno.

-In 1691, he completed frescoes for the Compagnia di San Luca (painter's guild) in the church of Carmine in Florence, and two ceilings in the Palazzo Medici-Riccardi depicting Jove unleashes thunderbolts and Hercules and Giants.
+In 1691, he completed frescoes for the Compagnia di San Luca (painter's guild) in the church of Carmine in Florence, and two ceilings in the Palazzo Medici Riccardi depicting Jove unleashes thunderbolts and Hercules and Giants.
 He also frescoes for the Landi Chapel in the church of the Carmine.
 He painted a fresco of the Allegory of Reason (1694) for the palazzo Tolomei-Biffi in Florence.

 In 1720, he returned to Rome, where he painted in the church of the Santi Apostoli, the Quirinal Palace, and one of the nave paintings in San Giovanni in Laterano.
 In Foligno, he painted a San Leonardo for the church of the Madonna del Pianto.
-For the Chapel of the Madonna inside the church of Santa Maria della Scala of Siena, he painted, along with his son Apollonio, a series of paintings consisting of large canvases portraying scenes from the life of the Virgin, including: the Birth of the Virgin, the Presentation in the Temple, and the Flight into Egypt, as well as frescoes depicting the Coronation of the Virgin and the Virgin crowned by the Trinity with angels upholding instruments of the Passion.
+For the Chapel of the Madonna inside the church of Santa Maria della Scala of Siena, along with his son Apollonio, he painted a series of paintings consisting of large canvases portraying scenes from the Life of the Virgin, including the Birth of the Virgin, the Presentation in the Temple, and the Flight into Egypt, as well as frescoes depicting the Coronation of the Virgin and the Virgin crowned by the Trinity with angels upholding instruments of the Passion.
 Giuseppe's brother, Antonio Nasini and son Apollonio Nasini were also painters.

 Appollonio and his father helped fresco the ceiling of the small oratory of San Gaetano di Thiene, Siena.

 He died in Siena, aged 79.